apena23/notify-run/README.md

 If no name, one will be created based on the first word of the command.

-`notify-run -r` Open the log file in real time.
+`notify-run -r` Open the log file for the most recently started job.

 `notify-run -l` Print running jobs.